oceanprotocol-archive/dev-ocean/doc/sla.md

 ![provider - service level agreement](img/SLA_ProviderMetadata.png)

+**Implementation Requirements:**

-Finally the implementation of CRUD APIs of service level agreement [schema](#event-driven-representation) for Squid.
+- The provider should provide CRUD APIs of service level agreement [schema](#event-driven-representation) for Squid.

 ### Keeper contracts

-The keeper contracts needs to be refactored in which follow the [storage-control](#storage-control-pattern).
+The keeper contracts needs to be refactored in order to satisfy the  [storage-control pattern](#storage-control-pattern).
+The following contracts are used to be a guide for implementation details of the service level agreement in keeper-contracts repo.

 #### Service Level Agreement Contract